AHSEC - 12: Company Accounts - Accounting for Share Capital Important Notes for March 2025 Exam [AHSEC Class 12 Accountancy Notes]

 A Private company may be:

 b.
 Small Company [Sec.
 2(85)]: A company shall be a small company only if it’s paid-up capital does not exceed Rs.50 lakhs or such higher amount as may be prescribed (not being more than Rs.
-5 crores) and its turnover does not exceeds Rs.
+5 crores) and its turnover does not exceed Rs.
 2 crores or such higher amount as may be prescribed (not being more than Rs.
 20 crores)

 c.
 Other that “One Person Company” and “Small Company”.